maluflorezg/Tareas_BioinfRepro2025_MLFG/Unidad4/README.md

-# Unit 4 – Gene Expression Analysis (RNA-seq)
+# Unit 4 – Gene Expression Analysis

 ## Introduction

-Unit 4 covers **gene expression analysis using RNA sequencing data (RNA-seq)**.
-This unit integrates bioinformatics and statistical concepts to transform raw RNA-seq reads into interpretable results on gene expression.
-The goal is for students to understand the complete stages of the RNA-seq workflow, from read quality control to differential expression analysis and the biological interpretation of the results.

-Reproducibility, analysis organization, and proper documentation are a cross-cutting focus of this unit, as in previous units of the course.

---
+Unit 4 covers gene expression data analysis, integrating different steps of the bioinformatics workflow necessary to prepare, evaluate, and analyze experimental data.
+This unit combines computational tools and analysis in R to work with expression data, emphasizing the correct organization and documentation of the analysis.

-## Unit Objectives
+## Objectives

-By the end of this unit, students are expected to be able to:

-- Understand the general stages of RNA-seq analysis.
+- Understand the general workflow of gene expression analysis.

-- Evaluate the quality and preprocess RNA sequencing data.

-- - Obtain expression matrices ready for statistical analysis.

-- Apply differential expression analysis methods.

-- Interpret and communicate results clearly and reproducibly.
+- Organize and process input data reproducibly.

----
+- Evaluate data quality before analysis.

+- Apply statistical and exploratory analyses in R.
+- Maintain a clear folder structure for inputs, scripts, and results.

 ## Unit Organization

-This unit is divided into sessions.
-In each session you will find:

-- `README.md`: session description and guide.

-- `data`: input files.

-- `code`: scripts or notebooks with analyses.

-- `results`: analysis outputs (tables, metrics).

-- `figures`: generated graphs.

-- `docs`: supplementary documents (if applicable).

-The sessions are designed to progressively cover the entire workflow of an ANN-seq analysis.

----

-## Session Content

-- **Session 1** – Introduction to ANN-seq analysis and environment setup.

-- **Session 2** – Quality control of RNA-seq reads.

-- **Session 3** – Read preprocessing and cleanup.

-- **Session 4** – Quantification and preparation of expression data.
+The unit is organized into work sessions and cross-cutting folders:

-- **Session 5** – Differential gene expression analysis.
+- `Session 1/`: Introduction and initial tutorials on expression analysis.

+- `Session 2/`: Intermediate data processing and analysis.

+- `Session 3/`: Analysis and visualization of results.
+- `qc/`: Data quality control results.

+- `filtered/`: Filtered or processed data used in subsequent analyses.

+Each session has its own folder and associated documentation.